Try our new research platform with insights from 80,000+ expert users

 "The pros are that it's like a global leader.
 It has a translation project, which is very interesting and important for our users because the minority of them are not able to read and speak in English."

-"The video and audio quality are very good."
+"The product quality is very good."

 Cons